 Special Educational Needs and/or Disabilities

 11.1.
-The School is required to admit all children whose statement of special educational needs (SEN) or Education, Health and Care Plan (EHC) names the School.
+The School is required to admit children whose Education, Health and Care Plan (EHCP) names the School subject to any applicants for boarding places being assessed as suitable to board.

 Admission over or under age